Keeping kids warm and protected when they hit the water – whatever the season

 Wetsuits protect against the sun

 Just because the water is warm – as you’ll find in many tropical destinations where there’s plentiful snorkeling and water fun to be found – doesn’t mean a wetsuit can’t still be useful.
-The material wetsuits are made from also helps to protect skin from harmful UV rays.
+The material wetsuits are made from also helps to protect the skin from harmful UV rays.

-You should still, of course, apply reef-safe sunscreen but we know after hours of water play this can easily wash off.
+You should still, of course, apply reef-safe sunscreen, but we know after hours of water play, this can easily wash off.
 A wetsuit will provide your child with an extra layer of sun protection.

 Wetsuits provide skin safety

-Again, its not 100% protection but will go a long way to helping you have a safe family day at the beach.
+Again, it’s not 100% protection, but will go a long way to helping you have a safe family day at the beach.

 What to look for in a good wetsuit for kids